We love Google Data Studio here at Bind Media, it truly is one of the most versatile data visualisation tools at a marketers disposal.

 With this latest foray into “what’s possible in Data Studio”, we wanted to really push the boundaries.

-How to View The Google Data Studio Dashboard
+How to get the Google Data Studio Dashboard free

 - Toggle between Lead Gen & E-commerce reports